AdaptiveMotorControlLab/CEBRA/docs/source/installation.rst

 Advanced Installation for Schneider, Lee, Mathis 2023 paper experiments
 -----------------------------------------------------------------------

-If you want to install the additional depedencies required to run comparisions with other algorithms, please see the following:
+If you want to install the additional dependencies required to run comparisons with other algorithms, please see the following:

 .. tabs::
    .. tab:: Supplied conda (paper reproduction)